 Cost Of The Battery

-Everyone would love to buy the longest-lasting, top-of-the-line RV battery if they could.
+Everyone would love to buy the longest-lasting, top-of-the-line RV deep-cycle battery if they could.
 If you have a tighter budget, you may need to look at options that come with a shorter lifespan or less power.
-If you have more money to spare up front though, acquiring the best batteries (lithium) will make a massive difference over the long haul.
-Top shelf lithium batteries will save you a lot of money long term.
-Plus, they come with a lot of other advantages like being smaller, lighter, no-maintenance, and longer lasting.
+If you have more money to spare upfront though, acquiring the best batteries (lithium) will make a massive difference over the long haul.

 Anticipated Motorhome Usage

 A final consideration is based on how often you plan to use your RV.
-If you don’t plan on using it much, and you’re great at battery maintenance, you may be able to get away with purchasing a cheaper lead acid battery with a shorter lifespan.
-But if you’re planning to use your RV often, for regular weekend camping trips and travel, a high quality battery will be worth the investment.
+If you don’t plan on using it much, and you’re great at battery maintenance, you may be able to get away with purchasing a cheaper lead-acid battery with a shorter lifespan.
+But if you’re planning to use your RV often, for regular weekend camping trips and travel, a high-quality battery will be worth the investment.

-What Are The Different Types Of RV Batteries?
+What Are The Different Types Of Batteries?

 There’s lead acid, the most common RV battery (although that is rapidly changing because of the new and improved lithium batteries).
-Then there’s AGM, and Gel Cell.
+Then there’s AGM and Gel Cell.
 And then there’s lithium.
 You might be able to guess which we think is best.
 Let’s start with lead acid.

 Flooded Lead-Acid Batteries